ACES$ Alabama caregiver hugging a teen boy with developmental disabilities

 Community-Based Learning Experiences

 After participants develop skills through practice in our state-of-the-art real-life simulations, they can practice them in the community.
-During our typical program — five days a week, three hours a day — students are in the community with their peers up to 50% of the week, using their skills by working at local non-profit organizations and various small businesses.
+During our typical program — five days a week, three hours a day — participants are in the community with their peers up to 50% of the week, using their skills by working at local non-profit organizations and various small businesses.
 TSC partners with a wide variety of local businesses to provide in-depth, hands-on training that develops practical and interpersonal skills.
-These integrated employment opportunities provide students with insight into career choices, empower students to gain independence, increase teamwork and build confidence in a group environment.
-Students are introduced to our community by visiting businesses and public offices to learn about the many jobs within each organization, as well as learning the value of service to the community through these experiences.
+These integrated employment opportunities provide participants with insight into career choices, empower participants to gain independence, increase teamwork and build confidence in a group environment.
+Participants are introduced to our community by visiting businesses and public offices to learn about the many jobs within each organization, as well as learning the value of service to the community through these experiences.

 TSC Student getting hands-on pre-employment skills at Notelology